Oaxaca Street Food You Must Try

 Oaxaca street food offers a kaleidoscope of colors and a cornucopia of flavors.

-Each year, more and more foodies flock to the state’s capital, Oaxaca City, where they’re greeted by large, organic mercados (markets) and some of the lesser-known foods of Mexico—like tlayudas, tamales, chapulines (grasshoppers), and the ancient chocolate and corn beverage, tejate.
+Each year, more and more foodies flock to the state’s capital, Oaxaca City, where they’re greeted by large, organic mercados (markets) and some of the lesser-known street foods of Mexico—like tlayudas, tamales, chapulines (grasshoppers), and the ancient chocolate and corn beverage, tejate.

 Though Mexico had been somewhat snubbed in the culinary respect department in the past, things have been changing for some time now.
 In fact, back in 2010, UNESCO declared traditional Mexican food an “Intangible Cultural Heritage of Mankind,” an honor shared with only one other country—France.